-This blog is about my continuing recovery from severe mental illness.
-I celebrate this recovery by continuing to write, by sharing my music and artwork and by exploring Buddhist ideas and concepts.
+This blog is about my continuing recovery from severe mental illness and addiction.
+I celebrate this recovery by continuing to write, by sharing my music and artwork and by exploring Buddhist and 12 Step ideas and concepts.
 I claim that the yin/yang symbol is representative of all of us because I have found that even in the midst of acute psychosis there is still sense, method and even a kind of balance.
 We are more resilient than we think.
 We can cross beyond the edge of the sane world and return to tell the tale.
 A deeper kind of balance takes hold when we get honest, when we reach out for help, when we tell our stories.

 Small Mind, Big Mind